chenhcs/scResolve/README.md

 curl -Lo section1-alignment.txt https://www.spatialresearch.org/wp-content/uploads/2016/07/Layer1_BC_transformation.txt
 ````

-The data locations and model parameters are set in the *.toml file [link](https://github.com/chenhcs/scResolve/raw/main/configurations/tutorial.toml), which will be discussed in the next section.
+The data locations and model parameters are set in the [*.toml file](https://github.com/chenhcs/scResolve/raw/main/configurations/tutorial.toml), which will be discussed in the next section.

 The command below will generate the formatted input for the model.

 ````
 scresolve convert st --counts section1.tsv --image section1.jpg --transformation-matrix section1-alignment.txt --scale 0.3 --save-path section1
 ````
+The `scale` parameter
 Next we run super-resolution on the low-resolution spatial transcriptomics and the histology image.

 ````
-scresolve super-resolution tutorial_quick.toml --save-path tutorial
+scresolve super-resolution tutorial.toml --save-path tutorial
 ````

-This process will generate pixel-level gene expression maps, which will be stored in a tsv file within the ``segment_input`` directory.
+This process will generate pixel-level gene expression maps, which will be stored in a tsv file within the ``segmentation_input`` directory.
 A grey-scaled jpg image in will be saved in the same path.

 Finally, run cell segmentation model.
 ````
-scresolve segment tutorial.toml --count ./segment_input/section1.tsv --image ./segment_input/section1.jpg
+scresolve segmentation tutorial.toml --count ./segmentation_input/section1.tsv --image ./segmentation_input/section1.jpg
 ````

 This step will identify individual cells from the high-resolution expression maps and the histology image.
 An anndata object storing the expression profiles and locations of cells will be saved.